-Synopsis public IT_X509Cert getPeerCert(Request req) throws IT_SSLException; Description This method allows an OrbixSSL application to request the certificate of a peer.
+Synopsis public IT_X509Cert getPeerCert(Request req) Description This method allows an OrbixSSL application to request the certificate of a peer.
 The certificate of the peer application is returned by retrieving the peer certificate information associated with the specified connection, req.
 Parameters req A request received from another application.
-Return Value Returns the certificate associated with req if the certificate is available.
+Return Value Returns the certificate associated with $req$ if the certificate is available.
 Otherwise it returns null.
 Exceptions Throws an IT_SSLException exception if there is a problem returning the peer certificate.
 This exception can be queried to find the specific error code.
 For further information, refer to Class IE.Iona.OrbixWeb.SSL.IT_Extension.

+IT\SSL.getPeerCert()
-IT_SSL.getPeerCert 0 Synopsis public IT_X509Cert getPeerCert(Socket socket)

-throws IT_SSLException; Description This method allows OrbixSSL applications to query peer certificates.
+Synopsis public IT_X509Cert getPeerCert(Socket socket) Description This method allows OrbixSSL applications to query peer certificates.
 The certificate of the peer application is returned by retrieving the peer certificate information associated with the socket (socket) for a particular connection.
 Parameters socket The socket over which this application is communicating to its peer.
 A certificate can be returned only if socket is associated with an SSL connection.

-Returns the peer certificate if available.
+Return Value Returns the peer certificate if available.
 Otherwise it returns null.

-Throws IT_SSLException if there is a problem returning the peer certificate.
+Exceptions Throws IT_SSLException if there is a problem returning the peer certificate.
 This exception can be queried to find the specific error code.
-For further information, refer to Class class IE.Iona.OrbixWeb.SSL.IT_X509Cert
+For further information, refer to Class IE.Iona.OrbixWeb.SSL.IT_Extension.
+See Also class IE.Iona.OrbixWeb.SSL.IT_X509Cert

-IE.Iona.OrbixWeb.SSL.IT_Extension.

-IT_SSL.init()
+IT\SSL.init()

 Synopsis public static synchronised IT_SSL init() throws INITIALIZE; Description This method is responsible for initializing the class.
-It must be called by the application before any communications take place and before invoking any other IT_SSL methods.
-This method creates and initializes an instance of IT_SSL and makes it available as CORBA.Orbix.SSL.
-All subsequent SSL related operations should be called on this instance, which is returned by init().
+It must be called by the application before any communications take place and before invoking any other $IT_SSL$ methods.
+This method creates and initializes an instance of IT_SSL and makes it available as CORBA.Orbix.SSL .
+All subsequent SSL related operations should be called on this instance, which is returned by init() .
 You must call ORB.init() before calling IT_SSL.init().
-Return Value Returns an instance of IT_SSL that you can use to call IT_SSL methods.
+Return Value Returns an instance of $\tt IT\SSL$ that you can use to call $\tt IT\SSL$ methods.
 Exceptions Throws an INITIALIZE exception if there is an error during initialization.
 Possible causes of initialization failure include SSL being unavailable or disabled, or ORB.init() not being called.
 The exception message contains explanatory text.
-IT_SSL.init() Synopsis public static synchronized IT_SSL init(ORB orb) throws INITIALIZE; Description This method is an alternative to the version of init() that takes no parameters.
+IT_SSL.init() Synopsis public static synchronized IT_SSL init(ORB orb) Description This method is an alternative to the version of init() that takes no parameters.
 One of these methods must be called by the application before any communications take place and before invoking any other IT_SSL methods.
 This method creates and initializes an instance of IT_SSL.
 It associates the IT_SSL object with a particular ORB object.
 You can use this approach with OrbixWeb 3.1 and later.
 The IT_SSL object associated with each ORB is entirely independent of any other.
 You must call ORB.init() before calling IT_SSL.init().
-Return Value Returns an instance of IT_SSL that you can use to call IT_SSL methods.
+Return Value Returns an instance of $\tt IT\SSL$ that you can use to call $\tt IT\SSL$ methods.
 Exceptions Throws an INITIALIZE exception if there is an error during initialization.
 Possible causes of initialization failure include SSL being unavailable or disabled, or ORB.init() not being called.
-The

-IT_SSL.loadCertChain()
+The exception message contains explanatory text.

+IT\SSL.loadCertChain()